contractlevel/yield-v2/docs/AUDIT_SCOPE.md

 - [`protocol/GAS.md`](./protocol/GAS.md) records known and accepted gas inefficiencies.

 Behavior already disclosed and accepted in those documents should not be reported as a new finding solely because that documented behavior exists.
-Undisclosed variants, incorrect assumptions, greater-than-documented impact, and issues introduced by the implementation remain in scope for review.
+Issues arising from a distinct root cause remain in scope for review.

 ## Out of Scope